rohitsakala/blog/README.md

 ```

 So, we have successfully installed postgres, K3S servers and a K3S agent.
 You now a highly available K3S cluster with an external database.
-Note that full HA is only achieved if postgres is also deployed in HA configuration.
+Note that full HA is only achieved if postgres and nginx are also deployed in HA configuration.
+For more information you can checkout the links in the reference section.

 # References
 - K3S Architechture Docs - https://rancher.com/docs/k3s/latest/en/architecture/#high-availability-with-an-external-db